LauritsSkov/Introgression-detection/README.md

 1     3453000  0                                Human         0.94950522597      0.0504941550762
 1     3454000  0                                Human         0.972586006976     0.0274133740925
 ```
+So the model seems to be doing what we want.
+It finds regions with a high snp density of variants not found in the outgroup (Africa) and classifies them as archaic.
+This region that I am showing in the HG00096_decoded.All_posterior_probs.txt corresponds to the second line in the HG00096_decoded.Summary.txt file.

 And that is it!
 Now you have run the model and gotten a set of parameters that you can interpret biologically (see my paper) and you have a list of segments that belong to the human and Archaic state.